 The government affordable child care benefit is available to families based on provincial eligibility requirements.
-Please contact the Ministry office at 1-888-338-6622 or https://www2.gov.bc.ca/gov/content/family-social-supports/caring-for-young-children/child-care-funding/child-care-benefit for more information.
-Parents/guardians who receive the Ministry child care subsidy are responsible for the difference between the subsidy and the YMCA Child Care fee.
+Please contact the Ministry office at 1-888-338-6622 or www2.gov.bc.ca/gov/content/family-social-supports/caring-for-young-children/childcarebc-programs/child-care-benefit for more information.
+You can use the My Family Services website to estimate your fees:

-If you are a new participant and are awaiting Child Care Subsidy, you will need to pay the minimum parent portions, determined by the Coordinator of Child Care Administration.
-We will wait a maximum of three weeks for your child care subsidy to be processed before proceeding to the next step.
+If you are a new participant and you are awaiting the Affordable Child Care Benefit you will need to pay the minimum parent portions, determined by Child Care Administration.
+We will wait a maximum of three weeks for your child care benefit to be processed before proceeding to the next step.
 If your claim is not processed in this time you will be required to pay the full amount of your remaining monthly fee.

-Parents/guardians are responsible for keeping their subsidy current and are responsible for the full fee if their subsidy expires.
-We will refund the subsidy portion of the payment once subsidy has resumed and payment has been received from the Ministry.
+Parents/guardians are responsible for keeping their benefit current and are responsible for the full fee if their benefit expires.
+We will refund the benefit portion of the payment once the benefit has resumed and payment has been received from the Ministry.